mrdrozdov-github/ADBarButtonFactory/README.md

 ### Problem

-Since iOS 7 it's non-trivial to manipulate the "highlighted" background color of a UIBarButtonItem with text label.
+Since iOS 7 it's non-trivial to manipulate the "highlighted" color of a UIBarButtonItem's text label.

 ### Solution